A Study of DSP-7888 Dosing Emulsion in Combination With Bevacizumab in Patients With Recurrent or Progressive Glioblastoma Following Initial Therapy

 - Prior history of malignancy within 3 years of enrollment other than basal or squamous cell carcinoma of the skin, cervical intra-epithelial neoplasia, in situ carcinoma of the breast, or prostate cancer treated with surgery or RT with a prostate specific antigen of <0.01 ng/mL.

-- .
-Known history of human immunodeficiency virus (HIV) infection, active hepatitis B, or untreated hepatitis C; patients who have completed a course of anti-viral treatment for hepatitis C are eligible.
+- Positive serology for human immunodeficiency virus (HIV) infection, active hepatitis B*, or untreated hepatitis C; patients who have completed a course of anti-viral treatment for hepatitis C are eligible.

 La Jolla California 92093 United States